• Home

-I am developing an endoscopic imaging system for early detection of gastric cancer
+I am currently developing an endoscopic imaging system for early detection of cancer

 I developed diagnostic assays for at-home health tracking